christopherbate/social-network-firebase-react/README.md

 You can take a look at the "src" folder for how this project was structured, or just copy it in over your Create-React-App source folder.

+Dependencies: react-router-dom, firebase, firebase-tools

 You must add a file called "FBConfig.js" to the "/src/" folder that creates a default export of your Firebase Configuration variables (you get this from your Firebase console).

 ## Features